udel-biotm-lab/BioProKGTM/README.md

-# Waters Project - Bioprocess Collaboration
+# Waters Project - Overall deliverables

 This project is a collaboration between the University of Delaware (UD) and Waters Corporation to develop a Knowledge Graph for bioprocess data.
 Below are the deliverables and instructions for the repositories involved in the project.